futomi/node-gotapi-plugin-onvif/README.md

 ---------------------------------------
 ## <a name="Sample application">Sample application</a>

 The node-gotapi-plugin-onvif packages a sample web application "onvif-manager".
 You can find the "onvif-manager" in the `html` directory of the node-gotapi-plugin-onvif.
 Copy the "`onvif-manager`" directory to the document root of the Web Server for front-end application of the node-gotapi.
+If the node-gotapi is installed at `~/node-gotapi`:

 ```
 $ cd ~/node_modules/node-gotapi-plugin-onvif/html
-$ cp -a ./onvif-manager ~/node_modules/node-gotapi/html/onvif-manager
+$ cp -a ./onvif-manager ~/node-gotapi/html/onvif-manager
 ```

 Restart the node-gotapi in order to load the `node-gotapi-plugin-onvif`.
 You can access this sample application at: